Connect with us

 Stephen G. Alexander, Miami University

-Sixty-five years ago, in 1958, several programs that had been pursuing spaceflight combined to form NASA.
+Sixty-five years ago, in 1958, several government programs that had been pursuing spaceflight combined to form NASA.
 At the time, I was only 3 years old.

-I’ve now been a professor of physics and astronomy for nearly 30 years, and I realize that, like countless others who came of age in the 1960s and ‘70s, NASA’s missions have had a profound effect on my and career path.
+I’ve now been a professor of physics and astronomy for nearly 30 years, and I realize that, like countless others who came of age in the 1960s and ‘70s, NASA’s missions have had a profound effect on my life and career path.
 From John Glenn’s first flight into orbit to the Hubble telescope, the agency’s legacy has inspired generations of scientists.

 First flight into orbit